WordPress Traffic Automation Blueprint – Part 2 (Setup)

 This is part 2 of a 5-part series on how to create an automated traffic generation system for your WordPress site.
 This tutorial explains the processes and methods used in this system.

-Web Traffic Blueprint Part Two - How To Automatically Get More Website Visitors For Your Business With WordPressIn Part 1 of our Web Traffic Blueprint article series overview, we explained that the key to creating an automated traffic generation machine is to use an “expertly configured” WordPress website.
+Website Traffic Blueprint Part Two - Learn How To Automatically Drive More Web Visitors For Your Business With WordPressIn Part One of our Website Traffic Blueprint article series, we explained that the key to turning a website into an automated web traffic generation machine is to use an “expertly configured” WordPress website.

-As we also explained, an expertly configured WordPress web site is not the same as a professionally-configured WordPress website or blog.
-An expertly configured WordPress blog is a blog that is not only driven by the WordPress CMS, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the enormous power, ease-of-use and functionality of WordPress and the way it can be integrated with other sites, specifically in areas like SEO, content syndication and analytics.
+As we also explained, an expertly configured WordPress web site is different than a professionally-configured WordPress web site.
+An expertly configured WordPress blog is a site that is not only powered by WordPress, but has also been expertly set up and configured (either by yourself or professionally) to take full advantage of the tremendous power, ease-of-use and built-in functionality of WordPress and the way it can be integrated with various sites, specifically in areas like search engine optimization, content syndication and reporting.

-With an expertly configured WordPress blog, all you have to do is publish great content regularly to automatically generate web traffic!
+With an expertly configured WordPress site, all you have to do to start driving traffic is publish content on a regular basis!

-(With an expertly configured WordPress web site, all you have to do to automatically bring more traffic is publish great content regularly!)
+(With an expertly configured WordPress website or blog, all you have to do to generate more traffic is publish content on a regular basis!)

-Once you have your WordPress site fully set up and expertly configured, all you then need to do to generate more web traffic is add content regularly.
+Once your WordPress site has been fully set up and expertly configured, all you need to do then to automatically bring web traffic is add content regularly.

-As outlined in Part 1 of this article series, the components of this automated online traffic blueprint are as follows:
+As outlined in Part 1 of this article series, the components of this automated website traffic machine are as follows:

 • Setup